-Activities of the Company for the three and nine months ended September 30, 2013 continued to focus on monitoring the environmental and permitting activities being performed by KGHMI now acting as operator of the Ajax Project.
+Activities of the Company for the three months ended March 31, 2014 continued to focus on monitoring the environmental and permitting activities being performed by KGHMI now acting as operator of the Ajax Project.
 The Ajax Project and the status thereof are discussed in the section above titled Overall performance.

-Analysis of the results of operations for the three and nine months ended September 30, 2013 and 2012
+Analysis of the results of operations for the three months ended March 31, 2014

-Total expenditures on the Ajax Project's mineral interests, including exploration, evaluation, and acquisition costs, during the nine months ended September 30, 2013 were \$3,696 of which 100% were recovered from KGHM Ajax, a decrease of 99% as compared to the \$2,637,493 incurred during the same period in 2012.
+Total expenditures on the Ajax Project's mineral interests, including exploration, evaluation, and acquisition costs, during the three months ended March 31, 2014 were \$nil a decrease of 100% as compared to the \$19,670 incurred during the same period in 2013.
 The decrease in expenditures is attributable to the shift away from exploration and BFS evaluation activities to the current focus on environmental and permitting activities and the Company ceasing to be the project operator.
 Commencing September 1, 2012, KGHMI became the operator of the Ajax project and the Company's involvement in day to day operations has decreased significantly.
-There were no expenditures deferred on Abacus' mineral interests during the nine months ended September 30, 2013 and 2012 because in 2010 Abacus transferred 100% of its mineral interests to KGHM Ajax.
-As at September 30, 2013 and December 31, 2012 Abacus owned 20% of KGHM Ajax, and all reimbursements of Abacus's activities as operator of the Ajax Project are recorded by KGHM Ajax as its mineral interests.
+As at March 31, 2014 and December 31, 2013 Abacus owned 20% of KGHM Ajax, and all reimbursements of Abacus's activities as operator of the Ajax Project are recorded by KGHM Ajax as its mineral interests.

-Net general and administrative expenses during the three months ended September 30, 2013 were \$248,299, which represented a 40% decrease over the same month period in 2012 (\$413,994) due to reduced employee costs and general operating expenses associated with the reduced activities of the Company.
+Net general and administrative expenses during the three months ended March 31, 2014 were \$207,434, which represented a 47% decrease over the same period in 2013 (\$392,311) due to reduced employee costs and general operating expenses associated with the reduced activities of the Company.

-Significant differences in the general and administrative expenses for the nine month period ended September 30, 2013 (\$971,045) as compared to the same period in 2012 (\$1,954,951) include:
+Significant differences in the general and administrative expenses for the three month period ended March 31, 2014 include:

-- Salaries and contract wages of \$522,112 for the nine months ended September 30th decreased 63% compared to \$1,427,112 in 2012, which is primarily attributable to the reduced number of employees effective with the change in operator of the Ajax Project on September 1, 2012. - Consulting and director's fees in 2013 of \$161,219 decreased by 49% as compared to \$318,905 in 2012 due to a one-time consulting payment in 2012 associated with the former engagement of a financial advisory firm and the voluntary reduction in directors fees effective July 1, 2013. - Share-based payments expense (non-cash) in 2013 of \$33,340 decreased by 92% as compared to \$424,502 in 2012, due to stock option grants made and mostly vesting in 2012 compared to the residual 2012 stock option grants nominal costs that continued to vest in 2013.
+- Salaries and contract wages of \$71,807 for the three months ended March 31, 2014 decreased 62% compared to \$190,120 in 2013, which is primarily attributable to the reduced number of employees effective with the change in operator of the Ajax Project on September 1, 2012. - Consulting and director's fees for the three months ended March 31, 2013 of \$29,375 increased by 21% as compared to \$24,333 in 2013 due to a new consulting agreement commencing with the incoming CEO. - Share-based payments expense (non-cash) in 2013 of \$54,936 increased by 91% as compared to \$4,728 in 2013, due to stock option grants made and mostly vesting in 2014 compared to the residual 2012 stock option grants nominal costs that continued to vest in 2013.

-Other items that impacted the Company's net loss during the nine month period ended September 30, 2013 as compared to 2012 consisted primarily of the following:

-During the period ended September 30, 2013, Abacus recorded its share of the losses incurred by KGHM Ajax in its equity investment in KGHM Ajax of \$231,804 versus \$493,822 in 2012 as administrative expenditures in KGHM Ajax were reduced in 2013, and in 2012 Abacus recorded a onetime gain on the disposition of a portion of the equity investment in KGHM Ajax for \$9,236,552 and a gain on the contractual obligation with Teck of \$5,000,000 associated with KGHM increasing its ownership in KGHM Ajax to 80%.
+- Other items that impacted the Company's net profit during the three month period ended March 31, 2014 as compared to 2013 consisted primarily of the following: - During the period ended March 31, 2014, Abacus recorded its share of the profits incurred by KGHM Ajax in its equity investment in KGHM Ajax of \$17,863 versus a loss of \$(72,439) in 2013 as administrative expenditures in KGHM Ajax were reduced in 2013.